 Yes, the families of each of the young men involved in the accident have been actively involved in every step of the process.
 This includes the selection of the Landscape Architect and the approval of the final design.

 United Way British Columbia facilitates collaboration among individuals, non-profit organizations, government entities, labor unions, and businesses to address unique community needs throughout the province.
 We have recognized the significant impact and importance of this project in fostering vital connections and facilitating healing within a community that has experienced immense loss.
-It is our privilege to participate in this endeavor in partnership with the North Okanagan Labour Council, City of Kelowna, and Ecora.
+It is our privilege to participate in this endeavor in partnership with the North Okanagan Labour Council, , the Rise Memorial Foundation, City of Kelowna, and Ecora.

-United Way BC will serve as the project’s fund administrator and assume the following responsibilities:
+Until May 2024, United Way BC served as the project’s fund administrator and assumed the following responsibilities:

 – Issuing receipts to qualifying donors that accurately reflect their charitable contributions. – Establishing a fundraising website capable of accepting funds designated for this specific project. – Disbursing funds to contractors as the project progresses. – Preparing a comprehensive financial report that details all funds raised and expenditures.

-Ensure the cheque is made out to United Way BC, and please send the cheque to United Way BC’s Burnaby Office:
+Ensure the cheque is made out to the “Rise Memorial Foundation”, and please send the cheque to the attention of Secretary-Treasurer Kelly Hutchinson at: